 Colleges and administrative units determine which jobs are eligible for remote/hybrid work, alternative schedules, or other types of flexibility.
 Staff and faculty in these jobs work with their supervisors to establish and evaluate arrangements.

 Establishing a work arrangement typically starts with a verbal conversation between employee and supervisor.
-Local HR representatives or senior HR leaders and answer questions and advise as needed.
+Local HR representatives or senior HR leaders can answer questions and advise as needed.

 While structured work arrangements suit only certain jobs, the university embraces intermittent flexibility that helps all employees meet day to day needs.